Do you suffer from skin irritations?

 Inflammation is the biggest cause of premature ageing

-Inflammation can have a major impact on the health of our skin. it can break down collagen and elastin fibers, which can lead to premature ageing.
-It can ialso mpair the skins protective barrier, weakening the skins natural repair process, and upset the acid mantle, knocking the delicate micro-flora out of balance.
+Inflammation can have a major impact on the health of our skin.
+It can break down Collagen and Elastin fibres, which can lead to premature ageing.
+It can also impair the skin’s protective barrier; weakening the skin’s natural repair process and upsetting the acid mantle, knocking the delicate micro-flora out of balance.

-All of this can impair the skins immunity, making it susceptible to invading bacteria, causing once plump and healthy moisture loving cells, to become dry and brittle.
+All of this can impair the skin’s immunity, making it susceptible to invading bacteria and causing once plump and healthy, moisture-loving cells, to become dry and brittle.